Irish declension

 The definite article has two forms in Irish: an and na.
+Their distribution depends on number, case, and gender, and they trigger mutation partly on the basis of the initial sound of the following word.
 There is no indefinite article in Irish, so depending on context cat can mean "cat" or "a cat".
-Their distribution depends on number, case, and gender, and they trigger mutation partly on the basis of the initial sound of the following word.

 Nouns

 Gender

 Nouns in Irish are divided into two genders, masculine and feminine; the Old Irish neuter gender no longer exists.
 While gender should be learned when the specific noun is learned, there are some guidelines that can be followed: